-According to research, human willpower and determination is the highest it will be all day when you first wake up.
-This supports the idea of doing something difficult as your first task of the day.
+According to research, human willpower and determination is the highest when you first wake up.
+This is why some recommend doing something difficult as your first task of the day.
 Additionally, when you work out, your body releases endorphins and brain-derived neurotrophic factor (BDNF).
-You may know that endorphins create a happy feeling by blocking the sensation of pain.
-But less people tend to know that BDFN is the protein in charge of repair in your brain which results in a clearer mind and helps you make positive decisions.
-This is all to say that exercise can help you make better decisions.
-You may be thinking, but that’s true regardless of what time of day you work out.
-And you’re right, it is.
-So why are we considering it a pro of a morning workout?
+You may know that endorphins create a happy feeling by blocking the sensation of pain, but less people tend to know what BDNF proteins do.
+BDFN proteins repair nerves in your brain which results in a clearer mind and helps you make positive decisions.

-Well one of greatest things a morning workout is shown to do is influence your decisions for the rest of the day.
+One of greatest things a morning workout can do is influence your decisions for the rest of the day.
 When you work out in the morning, you are more likely to make healthier decisions throughout the day.
-It’s a pretty powerful ripple effect.
-The idea is that you likely don’t want to “ruin” all the good you did at your workout by making unhealthy choices after the workout.
+The idea that you don’t want to “ruin” all the good you did by making unhealthy choices can have a powerful ripple effect.

 Working out in the morning also means that it’s done before the rest of your day even starts.
-We’ve all been there—we planned to work out right after work (maybe you even signed up for a class).
-Then things come up, people need you, and you end up staying late at work.
-Then you need to get home to take care of responsibilities there.
-And the work out you had planned, never happens.
-Or you get to the end of the day and happy hour with friends sounds a lot more fun, so you skip your workout.
-When you work out in the morning, you can ensure that other things won’t come up and take priority, and you won’t have to worry about losing motivation after a long day.
+We’ve all been there—we planned to work out right after work—maybe you even signed up for a class.
+But things come up, people need you, and you end up working late.
+Or you get to the end of the day and spending time with friends sounds like a lot more fun, so you skip your workout.
+When you take care of it in the morning, you can ensure that other things won’t come up and take priority, and you won’t have to worry about losing motivation after a long day.

-Although psychologically a morning workout may set you up well for the day, your body may be more ready during an afternoon or evening workout.
+Although psychologically a morning workout may set you up well for the day, your body may be more ready for a workout in the afternoon or evening.
 Research shows that strength and flexibility are greatest in the late afternoon and perceived exertion—how hard you feel your body is working—is lowest.
 Scientists believe this is partially because the body rises in temperature throughout the day due to your circadian rhythm.
-Basically, your body has been warming up all day and is ready to go, unlike right when you wake up.
-Because of your all-day warm up, your body is also the least likely to get injured when you work out in the afternoon or evening.
-If you do work out in the morning, you will need to spend more of your exercise time getting warmed up in order to prevent injuries.
+In other words, your body has been warming up all day and is ready to go, unlike right when you wake up.
+Because of this, your body is also the least likely to get injured.

-In summary: work out when you can consistently
+In summary: work out whenever you can consistently.